mark-watson/Clojure-AI-Book/manuscript/semantic_web.md

     any triples
 -   [DESCRIBE](https://www.w3.org/TR/rdf-sparql-query/#describe) – returns a new RDF graph containing matched resources

-A common matching pattern that I don't cover in this chapter is [optional](https://www.w3.org/TR/rdf-sparql-query/#optionals).
+A common SELECT matching pattern that I don't cover in this chapter is [optional](https://www.w3.org/TR/rdf-sparql-query/#optionals).

 ## OWL: The Web Ontology Language  {#owl}